k-vaughn/ITS-open-source/docs/maintainer-responsibilities.md

 - project title
 - information on how to access the current documentation for the project
 - information on how to access prior releases of the project
-- project summary, including its status, overview, and sponsors
+- project summary, including its status and overview
-- Acknowledgements of funding sources, sponsors, and other open-source projects that assisted in the development of this project
+- Acknowledgements of relevant funding sources, sponsors, and other open-source projects
 - installation guidance
 - tech and tools used in the project
 - link to the code of conduct